 "Who Said That?"

 Here is another potential red flag.
-If you notice that your pastor starts quoting or retweeting posts from the following people or resources, he or she might be adopting these belief systems, as well.
+If you notice that your pastor starts quoting or retweeting posts from the following people or resources, he or she might be adopting, or at least be sympathetic to, these belief systems, as well.

 Leaders: Lisa Sharon Harper, Eric Mason, Jemar Tisby, Ekemini Uwan